swiftlang/swift/docs/SIL.rst

   dynamic_method_br %0 : $P, #X.method!1, bb1, bb2
   // %0 must be of type Builtin.ObjCPointer
   // where $P contains the swift.DynamicLookup protocol
-  // #X.method!1 must be a reference to an [objc] method of any class
+  // #X.method!1 must be a reference to an @objc method of any class
   // or protocol type

 Looks up the implementation of an Objective-C method with the same